 3.)
 Ice.
-Icing helped alleviate the swelling, especially at first when I was stupid and still running.
+Icing helped alleviate my swelling, especially at first when I was not being smart and was still running.

 4.)
 Massage.
 I know actual sports massages are expensive, but if you can swing it, do it.

 5.)
 Of course, stretch.
 A good stretching routine is something you should be doing anyway!
 (As I look in the mirror and tell myself…)

 QOTD: Have you ever suffered with IT band pain?
 Do you do IT band stretches?
 Any other helpful hints you can think of?